jncohen/scf/README.md

 ## Overview

-The `scf` R package provides a structured, reproducible, and pedagogically-aware toolkit for analyzing the U.S. Federal Reserve’s **Survey of Consumer Finances (SCF)**, one of the highest-quality data sources for information on U.S. households’ balance sheets and income statements.
+The `scf` R package provides a structured, reproducible, and pedagogically-conscious toolkit for analyzing the U.S. Federal Reserve’s **Survey of Consumer Finances (SCF)**, one of the highest-quality data sources for information on U.S. households’ balance sheets and income statements.

-It wraps replicate-weighted, multiply-imputed SCF data into a consistent object class (`scf_mi_survey`) and offers end-to-end support for weighted descriptive statistics, hypothesis testing, regression modeling, and high-quality visualizations—while transparently incorporating Rubin’s Rules and complex sample design.
+It wraps replicate-weighted, multiply-imputed SCF data into through a custom data object (`scf_mi_survey`) with which users can implement custom easy-to-use functions for generating proper population estimates for descriptive statistics, hypothesis testing, regression modeling, and high-quality visualizations.

 ## Table of Contents